swk003/COFEHeader_JAVA/README.md

 # COFE Header Example Generator
-The code within this repository is exemplar code to demonstrate how the FHIR XML content within the CDA On FHIR England - Header Document DMS can be created.
+The code within this repository is exemplar code to demonstrate how the FHIR XML content within the CDA On FHIR England - Header Document DMS (Version 1.0 : DRAFT B) can be created.

 These examples make use of the opensource JAVA FHIR API located here https://github.com/jamesagnew/hapi-fhir/